aughey/cpp_iterator_filter/README.md

 }
 ```

 In this example, the lambda expression is encapsulated outside the business logic, improving testability, reusability, and readability in `do_something_with_things()`.
+In this final version, the business logic is entirely self-documenting because the code reads like the narrative sentence that describes it: "for each valid thing, do something."